Updated July 2022

 - Persons aged 14 years and under must be accompanied by an adult.

-- Passes are valid for one year (365 days) or 30 consecutive days or seven consecutive days from the pass’s nominated start date, chosen when purchasing your pass.
+- Passes are valid for one year (365 days) or 30 consecutive days from the pass’s nominated start date, chosen when purchasing your pass.

 - The nominated start date must be within 30 days of purchase.